Station Name: WILLERBY & KIRK ELLA

 Date of visit: 15.5.2005

 The alignment west of the station is now occupied by the B1232 road and the embankment on the east side of Beverley Road has been cut back by approximately 100 yards and the area used as a car park.
-At the eastern end of the car park steps lead up to the embankment which continues as a footpath for approx ¾ mile.
+At the eastern end of the car park steps lead up to the embankment which continues as a footpath for approximately ¾ mile.

 BRIEF HISTORY OF THE HULL & BARNSLEY RAILWAY